This post contains affiliate links.

 Instructions

-- Combine eggs, milk, cinnamon, nutmeg, cloves, sugar & vanilla into a dish and mix to form a custard.
+- Combine eggs, milk, cinnamon, nutmeg, cloves, sugar, and vanilla in a shallow dish and whisk together to form a custard.

-- Preheat a skillet with clarified butter over a low flame.
+- Preheat a large skillet with a tablespoon of clarified butter over a low flame.

-- Let excess custard drip off of the bread, and place into the preheated skillet.
-Cook for 7 & 1/2 minutes per side.
-Don’t touch it while its cooking!
-Just flip once after 7 & 1/2 minutes.
+- Let excess custard drip off of the bread and place it in the preheated skillet.
+Cook for 7 and 1/2 minutes per side, or until the bread becomes golden brown.
+Don’t touch it while it’s cooking!
+Just flip it once after 7 and 1/2 minutes.

-- Remove french toast from the skillet after 15 minutes and serve with your favorite toppings.
+- Remove French toast from the skillet after both sides are golden brown and the custard has cooked all the way through and serve with your favorite toppings.

 Notes